Social Security Overview

 - Information on any insurance or workers’ compensation claims you have filed

-Because SSDI is the largest federal program providing assistance to people with disabilities, the Social Security Administration in Cleveland takes three to five months or more to process applications for benefits.
+Because SSDI is the largest federal program providing assistance to people with disabilities, the Social Security Administration takes three to five months or more to process applications for benefits.
 Since the SSA is underfunded and the claims process complex, there is a good chance that your claim will be denied at the initial levels and that the time before you receive your benefits will be extended.
 An experienced NRS attorney can help you streamline your case and win benefits by gathering important and relevant medical evidence and presenting a compelling case at each level of appeal.

 For help with your Social Security claim in Cleveland and across Ohio, or appeal anywhere in the United States, call Nager, Romaine & Schneiberg Co., L.P.A. toll-free at 1.855.GOT.HURT (1.855.468.4878) or contact us by filling out our No-Risk Consultation form.